vegaprotocol/specs/protocol/0074-BTCH-batch-market-instructions.md

 - Funds released by cancellations or amendments within the batch should be immediately available for later instructions (<a name="0074-BTCH-009" href="#0074-BTCH-009">0074-BTCH-009</a>).
 For product spot: (<a name="0074-BTCH-019" href="#0074-BTCH-019">0074-BTCH-019</a>)
 - If an instruction within a batch causes another party to become distressed, position resolution should be attempted before further instructions within the batch are executed (<a name="0074-BTCH-010" href="#0074-BTCH-010">0074-BTCH-010</a>)
 - Instructions within the same category within a batch should be executed in the order they are received.
 For example, if two Cancellations instructions are submitted in a batch: [C1, C2], then C1 should be executed before C2. (<a name="0074-BTCH-011" href="#0074-BTCH-011">0074-BTCH-011</a>)
-- If the margin mode update transaction fails the batch fails entirely and no further components (submissions/amendments/cancellations) are tried(<a name="0074-BTCH-012" href="#0074-BTCH-012">0074-BTCH-012</a>)
+- If the margin mode update transaction fails all transactions in the batch referring to the same market are Stopped. (<a name="0074-BTCH-012" href="#0074-BTCH-012">0074-BTCH-012</a>)
+- If the margin mode update transaction fails all transactions in the batch referring to a different market are attempted as usual. (<a name="0074-BTCH-013" href="#0074-BTCH-013">0074-BTCH-013</a>)